gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "No," Razi said weakly.
 "I am not.
 It has come open.
 Where is the inn?"

-"I---I don't know.
+"I—I don't know.
 I mean, I know from the Hardeck, but I don't know where we are now."

 Razi nodded.
 "We will have to find somewhere else.
 Help me up."